 And with my song I will praise Him.

-ii.
+iii.
 It’s a beautiful thing to say, “my strength” and “my shield.”
-Some have a theoretical knowledge of God as a strength or shield, without knowing the goodness of it in the individual life.
+Some have a theoretical knowledge of God as a strength or shield, without knowing the goodness of it in their individual lives.

 b.
 My heart trusted in Him, and I am helped: David here adds his voice to the testimony of countless others who have found help as their heart trusted in God.
 This brought great rejoicing and singing to David.

 i.
 David knew that God answered his prayer, perhaps even before the answer was in hand.
 “It is a modern refinement in theology which teaches that no man can know when God hears and answers his prayers….
 True religion knows nothing of these abominations; it teaches its votaries to pray to God, to expect an answer from him, and to look for the Holy Spirit to bear witness with their spirits that they are the sons and daughters of God.”
 (Clarke)

 2. (8-9) Praising the Lord who is the strength of His people.

 And He is the saving refuge of His anointed.

 And bear them up forever.